Last revised: September 15, 2024

 Their featured attraction is preserved Southern Pacific 2-6-0 #1765 (M-6) which sits on display next to the building.
 This little "Mogul" was built by the Baldwin Locomotive Works in 1902.

 In addition to these there are various displays on-hand to peruse.
-The museum is open Thursday through Sunday, offers tours for groups and schools, and charges admission for ages 3 and over.
+The museum is open Thursday through Sunday, offering tours for groups and schools.
 To learn more please visit their website.

 One of the most popular scenic train rides, and well known throughout the country, is the Napa Valley Wine Train.